-- 1. Prototyping: Development of a prototype that integrates DS, VR, and dynamic ontologies (including SLOs). - 2.
+- 1. Prototyping: Development of a prototype that integrates heterogeneous components (including SLOs). - 2.
 Experimentation: Testing the prototype in real-world use cases, such as healthcare training and crisis management simulations (Possik et al., 2021; Jabbour et al., 2023). - 3.
 Evaluation: Assessing the performance of the framework based on latency, adaptability, and usability.